Vegan Brightening Products for Melanin-Rich Skin

 Step 3: Lightweight Moisturizer

 Choose a plant-based moisturizer with hyaluronic acid or squalane (plant-derived).
-Skip heavy creams that may clog pores.
+Skip heavy creams that may block pores.

 Step 4: Vegan SPF 30+

-Non-negotiable.
+This step is essential.
 Look for mineral sunscreens (zinc oxide, titanium dioxide) that are reef-safe and vegan.
-Reapply every 2 hours in sun.
+Reapply every 2 hours in the sun.

 Step 1: Double Cleanse